csprance/crymodo_tools/README.md

 # Modo CryExport
 > CRYENGINE exporter for modo 13^

+## Export
+* Select CryExportNode(s) and click Export Selected or the hotkey `Ctrl-Alt-Shift-E`

 ## Materials
 * To create a CRYENGINE material.
+    * Select an item in the CryExportNode and click Create Mat from Selected or the hotkey `Ctrl-Alt-Shift-C`
-Create a material group and group your materials into it.
-The name must start with `crymat_`
+    * Create a material group and group your materials into it.
+The name must start with `CryMat_`
 * The materials order will be used to order the material exported and material ids
+* To Create the material xml file select the material mask in modo and click Generate Selected Material or hotkey `Ctrl-Alt-Shift-M`

 ## Meshes
 > The following structure should be used
+> To Set up the needed structure select any meshes and click Setup CryExport
 * `CryExportNode_example`
     * `example_group` - UDP options go hjere
         * `proxy_mesh`